Considerations for Darker Skin

 Dr. Prasad: The Expert in Ethnic Eye Plastic Surgery

 Dr. Prasad has been featured in several magazines and web sites focused on the unique needs of non-Caucasian cosmetic surgery patients, including World Journal and Chinese World TV.
-He has also made an appearance on Good Morning America demonstrating his surgical techniques and commenting on the globalization of beauty.
+He has also made an appearance on Good Morning America wherein he demonstrated his surgical techniques and offered a commentary on the globalization of beauty.

-For more information on ethnic eye plastic surgery for African Americans and Dr. Prasad’s general eyelift procedure, visit our page on eye surgery videos.
+For more information on ethnic eye plastic surgery for darker-skinned people, as well as Dr. Prasad’s general eyelift procedure, please visit our eye surgery video gallery.

 the heaviness of her upper eyelids made her look angry.
 She